ranma42/test-server/CONTRIBUTING.md

     ```
 3. Run GoReleaser:
     ```sh
-    goreleaser release
+    ~/go/bin/goreleaser release
     ```

+    Note: This may fail with `error=missing GITHUB_TOKEN, GITLAB_TOKEN and GITEA_TOKEN`.
+To create a token, follow
+    https://github.com/settings/tokens and set an environment variable `export GITHUB_TOKEN=<token>` before
+    retrying the command.
-4. Verify that a new release with the updated binaries is available on the project's GitHub Releases page.
+5. Verify that a new release with the updated binaries is available on the project's GitHub Releases page.

 ### Updating the Go release binary pin in the SDKs